kita-mac/homebridge-sunset-lamp-ble/README.md

 # homebridge-sunset-lamp-ble

-Homebridge plugin for [this specific sunset lamp](https://ja.aliexpress.com/item/1005002359444838.html), it also works with other devices that use the same ["iStrip+ app"](https://apps.apple.com/us/app/istrip/id1524125189), including compatible LED strips.
+Homebridge plugin for [this specific sunset lamp](https://ja.aliexpress.com/item/1005002359444838.html), it should also works with other devices that use the same ["iStrip+ app"](https://apps.apple.com/us/app/istrip/id1524125189), including compatible LED strips.
 This plugin has an encryption key that is hardcoded in the device so it likely will not work with other devices.

 # Installation and Configuration